thierr26/thierr26_personal_notes_sphinx_sources/source/sphinx.rst

 | Selected root path: .
 |
 | You have two options for placing the build directory for Sphinx output.
-| Either, you use a directory "_build" within the root path, or you separate
+| Either, you use a directory \"_build\" within the root path, or you separate
-| "source" and "build" directories within the root path.
+| \"source\" and \"build\" directories within the root path.
 | > Separate source and build directories (y/n) [n]: y
 |
-| Inside the root directory, two more directories will be created; "_templates"
+| Inside the root directory, two more directories will be created; \"_templates\"
-| for custom HTML templates and "_static" for custom stylesheets and other static
+| for custom HTML templates and \"_static\" for custom stylesheets and other static
 | files.
-You can enter another prefix (such as ".") to replace the underscore.
+You can enter another prefix (such as \".\") to replace the underscore.
 | > Name prefix for templates and static dir [_]:
 |
 | The project name will occur in several places in the built documentation.